Trading standards leafletsRef: 122659

 Make it somebody's task to proofread particulars and sign to say they have done so.

 When you get enquiries about a property, ensure the person who prepared the details answers the questions, and keep a record of what is said on file.
-You won't be held responsible for what vendors tell purchasers in your absence unless you knew what they were going to say, but remember that purchasers may forget who told them what.

 Check everything you can.
 Ask to see receipts and guarantees for work carried out.
-Call to check council tax bands.
+Call to check council-tax bands.
 Ask for evidence of sales and turnover if you want to describe the success of a business property.

 Set up a process to ensure that your staff are adequately trained and that their work is regularly checked.
 You should consider random double-checking of property details against the property itself during this auditing process.
 Any deficiencies can then be dealt with by issuing corrected particulars and retraining where necessary.
 You should keep records of training and checks made.

-Don't stretch popular and desirable areas too far - use the correct postal address.
+Don't stretch popular and desirable areas too far; use the correct postal address.
 If a house is in one county geographically, but its postal address is in a neighbouring county, you should include both with equal prominence.